andrewcbancroft/andrewcbancroft-blog/content/blog/dot-net-development/using-sql-sever-synonyms-entity-framework-integrated-security.md

 This may be an edge case, but I spent enough time (a couple of _days_) spinning on this that I thought it warranted a signpost on the Internet.

-Suppose we have the following scenario before us:
+Suppose you have the following scenario before you:

 **Basics**

-  * We're building an ASP.Net web application
+  * You're building an ASP.Net web application
-  * Entity Framework has been chosen as our ORM
+  * Entity Framework has been chosen as your ORM
-  * SQL Server (any version supporting [Synonyms][1]) is our backend database server of choice
+  * SQL Server (any version supporting [Synonyms][1]) is your backend database server of choice

 **Details**

-  * We're using "Integrated Security=True&#8221; in our connection string to the database (in web.config)
+  * You're using "Integrated Security=True&#8221; in your connection string to the database (in web.config)
-  * The Application Pool in which our app resides is running under a domain service account (ie, not the default identity)
+  * The Application Pool in which your app resides is running under a domain service account (ie, not the default identity)
-  * Our application primarily talks to one database, but there is information in _another_ database that we need to pull into our app
+  * Your application primarily talks to one database, but there is information in _another_ database that you need to pull into your app
-  * To access the data in that other database, we've chosen to create a [Synonym][1]
+  * To access the data in that other database, you've chosen to create a [Synonym][1]

 Every bullet point in this scenario is normal and valid, until you get to the part about using "Integrated Security=True&#8221; in your connection string&#8230;